Krispy Kreme Logo

 Krispy Kreme Symbol

-The current logo for the name uses grotesque close to two types of fonts: one of them is Freehand 521, and the second is Lobster.
+The current logo for the name uses grotesque close to two types of fonts: one is Freehand 521, and the second is Lobster.
 The lower inscription is made with a typeface identical to Futura Bold (designed by Paul Renner).
-The corporate palette consists of a classic combination of red and white.
-In addition to them, there is also dark green.
+The corporate palette consists of a classic combination of red and white, with dark green added.